 Monthly giving solves the problem of having to continually ask donors to renew their gifts, and it gives you an opportunity to mobilize your monthly donors in new ways to further your cause (and their commitment to it).
 Now more than ever, donors are looking for meaningful ways to engage.
 Does your organization need applause on social media, virtual volunteers, survey responses, petition signatures, letters to the editor, or fundraising advocates?
 Now that you’re not preoccupied with asking this group for funds, they can start helping in new and meaningful ways.

 4. Keep the lights on.

 The COVID-19 pandemic has drastically affected how many organizations do their work.
-As the challenges impact operations, programmatic spending, and fundraising, nearly 40% of nonprofits in the United States might be forced to close because of the pandemic.
-Monthly gifts are an opportunity for organizations to secure a steady stream of income to get them through the year—and the challenges that come with it.
+The challenges impacted operations, programmatic spending, and fundraising.
+Monthly gifts are an opportunity for organizations to secure a steady stream of income to get them through ongoing impacts and other crises that may come in the future.

 5. Offer a way to show solidarity.